Dr Mateja Peter

 Biography

-Dr Peter previously worked as a Senior Research Fellow at the Norwegian Institute of International Affairs (NUPI).
-She has also held post-doctoral fellowships at the United States Institute of Peace (USIP), the German Institute for International and Security Affairs (SWP), and the Norwegian Institute for Defence Studies (IFS).
-She received her PhD in Politics and International Studies from the University of Cambridge in 2013.
+Dr Peter previously worked as a Senior Research Fellow at the Norwegian Institute of International Affairs (NUPI) and held post-doctoral fellowships at the United States Institute of Peace (USIP), the German Institute for International and Security Affairs (SWP), and the Norwegian Institute for Defence Studies (IFS).
+She received her PhD in Politics and International Studies from the University of Cambridge.

 Teaching